questmapping/qdrant_server_devcontainer_for_rag_mcp/README.md

 1. If the container fails to start:
    - Ensure Docker Desktop is running
-   - Check that no other process is using port 6333
+   - Check that no other process is using the dynamically assigned port
    - Verify all dependencies are properly installed

 2. If files aren't being indexed:
    - Check that files are in the `data/` directory
-   - Verify file extensions are supported (currently .txt)
+   - Verify file extensions are supported (currently .txt, .md, .pdf)
    - Ensure files are readable by the container

 ## License